 Northwest Arkansas has become a Mountain Bike mecca in a very few short years.
 There are more than 300 miles of both hard and soft surface trails in the area with more being developed almost constantly.
 Cycling enthusiasts travelers from all over the world to ride these stunningly beautiful and challenging single track trails in the country.
-In fact, recently, Bentonville Arkansas, has been named the Mountain Bike (MTB) Captial of the World.
+In fact, recently, Bentonville Arkansas, has been named the Mountain Bike (MTB) Capital of the World.

 They are located in Northwest Arkansas with additional trails coming soon.